Lady of the Lake: Nimue

 Nimue first appears at the wedding of Arthur and Guinevere, as the young huntress rescued by Pellinore.
 She then plays an important role in the Arthurian court throughout the story, performing some of the same actions as the Lady of the Lake of Malory's sources, but with differences.
-For instance, in the Post-Vulgate Suite du Merlin, Malory's source for the earlier parts of Le Morte d'Arthur, the Lady of the Lake traps Merlin in a tomb, which results in his death.
+For instance, in the Post-Vulgate Suite du Merlin (Malory's main source for the earliest parts of Le Morte d'Arthur), the Lady of the Lake traps Merlin in a tomb, which results in his death.
 She does this out of cruelty and a hatred of Merlin.
 In Le Morte d'Arthur, on the other hand, Nimue is still the one to trap Merlin, but Malory gives her a sympathetic reason: Merlin falls in love with her and will not leave her alone; Malory gives no indication that Nimue loves him back.
 Eventually, since she cannot free herself of him otherwise, she decides to trap him under rock and makes sure he cannot escape.
 She is tired of his sexual advances, and afraid of his power as "a devil's son", so she does not have much of a choice but to ultimately get rid of him.